jmalicki/rust-advanced-heaps/PROOF_SYSTEMS.md

 ## Recommended Approach

 1. **Start with Kani** - easiest to set up, works with existing code
-2. **Add Prusti** - for more sophisticated invariants via annotations
-3. **Consider Creusot/Verus** - for deeper verification, but requires more effort
+2. **Consider Creusot/Verus** - for deeper verification, but requires more effort

 ## Running Proofs